 Film Rheology and its Applications

-Environmental research is conducted on the remediation of high-level and low-level nuclear wastes, which will be immobilized into glass.
+Wasan conducted environmental research on the remediation of high-level and low-level nuclear wastes, which were be immobilized into glass.
 Major inorganic and organic chemicals in these wastes can cause foaming and gas entrainment problems that ultimately result in excessive shutdown and loss of attainment.
-The specific aim of this research, which is supported by the U.S. Department of Energy, is to develop a fundamental understanding of the physicochemical mechanisms that produce foaming and air-entrainment in the radioactive waste separation as immobilization process and to develop and test advanced antifoam/defoamimg rheology modifier agents.
+The specific aim of this research, which was supported by the U.S. Department of Energy, was to develop a fundamental understanding of the physicochemical mechanisms that produce foaming and air-entrainment in the radioactive waste separation as immobilization process and to develop and test advanced antifoam/defoamimg rheology modifier agents.

-Many food formulations including beverages such as beer, cappuccino and milk coffee employ protein stabilized foams and emulsions.
-Our research in food colloids is directed towards using experimental techniques already available in our laboratory to study the foam and emulsion quality and stability under various conditions in a variety of food dispersions.
-This work is supported by a number of industrial organizations.
+Many food formulations including beverages such as beer, cappuccino, and milk coffee employ protein-stabilized foams and emulsions.
+Wasan's research in food colloids was directed towards using experimental techniques already available in our laboratory to study the foam and emulsion quality and stability under various conditions in a variety of food dispersions.
+This work was supported by a number of industrial organizations.

 - 2007 - Foreign fellow of the Indian National Academy of Engineering

 - 2004 - Elected member of the U.S. National Academy of Engineering, the highest honor for engineers